-CAD stands for Computer Aided Design, and is a mainstay in the architectural, engineering, automotive and aerospace industries, and ever-present across rapid prototyping, product design, graphic design, and even in the making of prosthetics.
+CAD stands for Computer Aided Design, and CAD software are used all across the architectural, engineering, automotive and jewelry industries, just to name a few, and ever-present across rapid prototyping, product design, graphic design, and even in the making of prosthetics.

-3D CAD tools are used to create, edit, modify and test 2D and 3D designs before they ever get put into production and become physical parts, tools or objects.
+Both 3D CAD software and 2D CAD programs exist to create, edit, modify and test 2D and 3D designs before they ever get put into production and become physical parts, tools or objects.

 - We also have a list of the best free 3D modeling software

 - Additionally, we have a list of the best professional 3D modeling software

 - We also have a ranking of the best architecture software

 The Best 3D CAD software tools

 |Blender||Free 3D CAD modeling||Free||Blender website|

 |Rhino 6||Professional 3D CAD software||$995 lifetime license||Rhino website|

 |Revit||Industrial architecture CAD software||$2,425/year||Revit website|